A brief study of Galaxy, Stars and Constellations

 The term “black hole” describes a location in space with extremely high gravity.
 There is no hole per se, just a lot of gravity.
 NASA describes black holes as gravitational wells.
 The gravitational pull is so strong inside that well that nothing can escape its pull, not even light.
 With little light escaping, this makes black holes almost invisible and a challenge to study.

 On Earth, a rocket needs to travel at 25,000 miles an hour to escape gravity.
 If the same rocket entered a black hole, it could travel at 671 million miles an hour (the speed of light) and still not escape from a black hole.
 Up till now we know that nothing can move faster than light, nothing can escape the black hole once it is in its clutches.

 Many science fiction movies have had us sitting on the edge of our seats in suspense as a starship tries to escape being sucked into a black hole.
 Just how true would this be?

-	Black holes contain what is called an event horizon.
+black holes contain what is called an event horizon.
 It is actually the limit at which there is no point of return when reached.
 The item is forever and ever lost.

 Outside the event horizon, the object still has a fighting chance to escape the phenomenal pull of a black hole’s gravity, just as some light does.
-Inside the black hole, all matter is infinitely stretched and, at the very center of the black hole, is crushed to what physicists call a singularity in order to characterize matter infinitely compressed to a single point.
+Inside the black hole, all matter is infinitely stretched and, at the very centre of the black hole, is crushed to what physicists call a singularity in order to characterize matter infinitely compressed to a single point.
 A singularity is a mathematical term.

 What is a constellation?